RobinL/cheatsheets_etc/vim.md

 The dot command lets us repeat the last _change_.
 A change could act at the level of individual characters, entire lines, or even the whole file.

+Find and replace one at a time:
+:s/target/replacement, then n to go to next and & if you want to replace it, or & to go to next and replace